wavemaker/docs/website/blog/2024-12-16-expo-52-react-native-update.md

 To make the most of this update, here are some tips for developers:

-- Plan for Splash Screen Changes: Revisit your Android splash screen designs to accommodate the lack of full-screen support with icons.
+- **Plan for Splash Screen Changes**: Revisit your Android splash screen designs to accommodate the lack of full-screen support with icons.
-- Leverage Faster Previews: Incorporate more frequent testing into your workflow to benefit from the reduced preview times.
+- **Leverage Faster Previews**: Incorporate more frequent testing into your workflow to benefit from the reduced preview times.
-- Enhance Accessibility: Take advantage of the improved accessibility ID support to make your app more inclusive.
+- **Enhance Accessibility**: Take advantage of the improved accessibility ID support to make your app more inclusive.
-- Explore New Features: Dive into the updates to Expo Camera, Video for improved capabilities.
+- **Explore New Features**: Dive into the updates to Expo Camera, Video for improved capabilities.
-- Optimize for Performance: Utilize the tree-shaking support to reduce bundle sizes and improve rendering.
+- **Optimize for Performance**: Utilize the tree-shaking support to reduce bundle sizes and improve rendering.

 ### New Architecture Goes Mainstream